oncomouse/dhsi2019/day02.md

 }
 ~~~

-And if our input was a React component, that is exactly what it's `props` parameter would look like.
+And if our `<input>` was a React component, that is exactly what it's `props` parameter would look like.

 #### Reserved Props

 … Well not exactly.

-In JavaScript, "class" is a reserved word, so React has you declare a CSS class for a component using `className`.
+In JavaScript, "class" is a reserved word, so React has you declare a CSS class for a component using the `className` prop.

 Additionally, "for" (which is used on `<label>`) is `htmlFor`.